Skip to content

 Tasmania’s remote location means there are internet ‘black spots’ across the island.

-A paper travel guide or map is the perfect backup, and we love the range from Lonely Planet.
+A paper map is the perfect backup, and I love the range from HEMA and Lonely Planet.

 Andrew Strikis

-Andrew is an award-winning travel writer and photographer from Tasmania.
-Over the last 10 years he has been an advocate for Tasmanian tourism, working with and supporting many of Tasmania's prominent organisations such as Tourism Northern Tasmania, Hobart and Beyond, and MONA.
-Together with his wife he enjoys exploring Tasmania by road, and he looks forward to helping others plan and enjoy their own Lap of Tasmania road trip.
+Together with his wife he enjoys exploring Tasmania by road, and he looks forward to helping you plan and enjoy your own Lap of Tasmania road trip.

 Newsletter